Citation, DOI & article data

 Infection occurs from drinking contaminated water, ingesting poorly cooked or raw snake or frog meat, or using raw snake or frog meat as a poultice in an open wound 1.
 As such no specific age or gender predilection is identified 1.

-Although radiographic features are variable, the fact that the worms are long (up to 25 cm in length) results in fairly striking imaging appearances, with the tunnel through the brain and worm itself coiled within the brain seen as tubular or comma shaped enhancing regions 1.
+Although radiographic features are variable, the fact that the worms are long (up to 25 cm in length) results in fairly striking imaging appearances, with the tunnel through the brain and worm itself coiled within the brain seen as tubular or comma-shaped enhancing regions 1.
 If the worm dies then eventual gliosis and negative mass effect is seen 1.
+Calcification may also occur 2.

 - tunnel sign: as the worms move through the brain they leave behind a fluid filled tunnel which may have enhancing margins